The same Signet faucet is now available at

 script and then just “wait for the mouse”.

-I was dreaming about such a faucet since 2018 when I started learning about Bitcoin.
+I was dreaming of such a faucet since 2018 when I started learning about Bitcoin.
 Thanks to Kalewoof and @ajtowns for ideas and signet coins!

 Environment details

 The two HTML files are static (i.e. there is no possibility of 502 Errors or likes, which was the reason I started working on this faucet in November 2021) and served by Caddy2 webserver which gets proxied by Cloudflare.
-It all runs from home on a 50/10 Mbps fiber optic line (the cheapest available at my place - only 12.90 EUR per month).
+It all runs from home on a 50/10 Mbps fiber optic line (the cheapest available at my place - and it is paid for anyway so this faucet has no influence).
 All (including the main OpenWRT router) is Linux and the faucet extensively uses the tmpfs

 (i.e. writing temporary files which reside in RAM).
 All runs on a recycled Mac Book Pro '12 which I bought myself in BestBuy near San Mateo (California).

 I get a new IPv4 (only) address upon restarting the fiber optic Huawei device.
-Soon after a regular script notices the DNS record gets updated with the current IPv4 address and everything works.
+Soon after a script notices the changed IPv4 address the DNS record gets updated and everything works.

-I run three Bitcoin Core nodes here.
-One on the main server (the MacBook), one on the laptop I write this from (which also runs some Elements Core nodes, i.e. Blockstream Liquid) and one in Termux running on latest and unrooted Motorola edge 2022 that I got for free from a friend.
-All pruned but with current mempool synced sometimes also with mempool.space/api over HTTPS.
+I run multiple Bitcoin Core nodes here.
+One on the main server (the MacBook) and one in Termux running on latest and unrooted Motorola edge 2022 that I got for free from a friend.
+All pruned but with current mempool.
 They produce a sound of wooden block when a new block on mainnet gets verified (blocknotify=script

 in bitcoin.conf